-Today I’m delighted to be hosting a guest post by Sofia von Porat of travel blog AsWeTravel.
+Today I’m delighted to be hosting a post by Sofia von Porat of travel blog AsWeTravel.
 The post is particularly timely given our upcoming European focused adventure, where we’re going to be spending a few days in Stockholm.
 Now, thanks to this post, we’ve got more of an idea of how to fill our time!
 Over to Sofia:

 Stockholm is one of the most beautiful capital cities in Europe, and once you visit it’s easy to see why.